-Brush your teeth, gums, and tongue with an extra-soft toothbrush after every meal and at bedtime.
-If brushing hurts, soften the bristles in warm water.

-Use a fluoride toothpaste.

-Don't use mouthwashes with alcohol in them.

-Floss your teeth gently every day.
-If your gums bleed and hurt, avoid the areas that are bleeding or sore, but keep flossing your other teeth.

-- Rinse your mouth several times a day with a solution of 1⁄4 teaspoon of salt or I teaspoon of baking soda in I cup (8 ounces) of warm water.
+- Brush your teeth, gums, and tongue with an extra-soft toothbrush after every meal and at bedtime.
+If it hurts, soften the bristles in warm water. - Use a fluoride toothpaste. - Use the special fluoride gel that your dentist prescribes. - Don't use mouthwashes with alcohol in them. - CONOR Floss your teeth gently every day.
+If your gums bleed and hurt, avoid the areas that are bleeding or sore, but keep flossing your other teeth. - · Rinse your mouth several times a day with a solution of $\frac{1}{4}$ teaspoon each of baking soda and salt in one quart of warm water.
 Follow with a plain water rinse. - Dentures that don't fit well can cause problems.
 Talk to your cancer doctor or dentist about your dentures.